Russia's Putin raps budget plan, ministers

-SOCHI, Russia, Sept 18 (Reuters) - President Vladimir Putin issued a rare rebuke to Prime Minister Dmitry Medvedev’s government on Tuesday, criticising its fiscal plans and accusing cabinet ministers of failing to act on orders he issued after his return in May for a third Kremlin term.
+SOCHI, Russia (Reuters) - President Vladimir Putin issued a rare rebuke to Prime Minister Dmitry Medvedev’s government on Tuesday, criticizing its fiscal plans and accusing cabinet ministers of failing to act on orders he issued after his return in May for a third Kremlin term.

 Putin’s comments, in a meeting on budget strategy in the Black Sea resort of Sochi, suggested his patience was wearing thin with Medvedev just four months after the formation of a new government.